department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 - Are traveling for a scheduled VA claim exam (also called a compensation and pension, or C&P, exam), **or**
 - Can’t afford to pay for your travel, as defined by our guidelines

-Even if you don't meet one of the requirements listed below, you may be able to get this benefit in some situations.
-To learn more, call us at <a href="tel:+18772228387">877-222-8387</a>.
-We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
-ET.

 #### Special mode transporation

 This includes transporation by a specially equipped vehicle, like an ambulance or wheelchair vain.
 You may be eligible for special mode transportation if you qualify for general health care travel reimbursement and the descriptions below are also true for you.

 **All of these must be true:**

 - You're eligible for general health care travel reimbursement, **and**
--	A VA health care provider determines that your travel requires an ambulance or a specially equipped van, **and**
+-	A VA health care provider determines that your medical condition requires an ambulance or a specially equipped van for travel, **and**
 -	We've preauthorized your travel, unless the travel is for an emergency situation where a delay would threaten your life or health

 </div>

+**Note:** Certain other individuals who are supporting a Veteran's care, like caregivers, may be eligible for travel pay in some cases.
+To learn more, call us at <a href="tel:+18772228387">877-222-8387</a>.
+We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
+ET.

 ## What travel expenses does VA travel pay reimburse?